mem48/geocompr/main.md

 ```

 In this book, we focus on spatial data.
-All of the following examples will have a `sf` object as the first argument and a `data.frame` object as the second argument.
+Most of the following examples will have a `sf` object as the first argument and a `data.frame` object as the second argument.
 A new `sf` object will be a result of these joins.
 However, the reverse order is also possible and will result in a `data.frame` object.
-This is beyond the scope of this book, but we encourage you to try it.
+This is mostly beyond the scope of this book, but we encourage you to try it.

 ### Left joins